Back to Rankings

 Operator

 Thank you.
-Our next question comes from Noah Zatzkin with KeyBanc Capital Markets.
-Your line is open.
+One moment for the next question.
+Our next question is coming from the line of Noah Zatzkin of KeyBanc Capital Markets.
+Please go ahead.

 Noah Zatzkin